 Praxair has recently introduced new technologies for small-scale LNG production plants which will enable economic distribution of Micro LNG production.

 Praxair works with our customers to deliver an appropriately sized LNG production plant to meet the natural gas needs of their operation.
 Download the technical data sheet to begin collecting important details and plant needs.

 The increased availability of low-cost natural gas has led to rapid growth of LNG as an economic and sustainable fuel.
 LNG which burns cleaner than other fossil fuels and is now used to replace oil products in a variety of industries allowing for the reduction of oil-based emissions of carbon, SOx, NOx, and particulate matter.

 LNG is used for applications such as transportation fuel for heavy-duty vehicles, ships, and rail.
 It is also used as a heating and power generation fuel for remote industrial, agricultural and mining operations which have been traditionally fueled by diesel or fuel oil due to lack of access to natural gas pipelines.
 Additionally, LNG fuel storage continues to grow in importance as a means for ensuring natural gas grid supply reliability during periods of peak demand.
 It is also the first line of defense for avoiding power plant shutdowns due to natural gas supply interruptions.

 LNG production and subsequent transportation can also be used to create "virtual pipelines" for the distribution of natural gas to remote communities.
-Additional economic models point to the positive financial gains associated with the use of small-scale LNG production at remote, stranded gas and biogas sites.
+Additional economic models point to the positive financial gains associated with the use of smaller-scale LNG production at remote, stranded gas and bio-gas sites.

-Contact Praxair for more information on how small-scale LNG technology may play a part in your LNG production planning.
+Contact Praxair for more information on how smaller-scale LNG technology may play a part in your LNG production planning.